yuvalmGS/gigaspaces-wiki-jekyll/xap97net/detailed-basic-processing-unit-container.markdown

 # Creating a Space Proxy Programatically

-In same cases, the {{SpaceProxies}} config element does not suffice in order to construct a space proxy.
+In same cases, the `SpaceProxies` config element does not suffice in order to construct a space proxy.
 For instance if you want to start a space with an external data source, or some other custom properties.
-In these cases, the {{CreateSpaceProxy}} method should be used in one of the container initialization events.
-If this proxy is used by other components in the processing unit, it should be put in the {{ContainerInitializing}} event in order for it to be available for the other components when they are created, otherwise you can put it in the {{ContainerInitialized}} just as well.
-Here's a simple example of how to use the {{CreateSpaceProxy}}:
+In these cases, the `CreateSpaceProxy` method should be used in one of the container initialization events.
+If this proxy is used by other components in the processing unit, it should be put in the `ContainerInitializing` event in order for it to be available for the other components when they are created, otherwise you can put it in the `ContainerInitialized` just as well.
+Here's a simple example of how to use the `CreateSpaceProxy`:
 {code:java}
 [ContainerInitializing]
 public void Initialize(BasicProcessingUnitContainer container)